USS Wasp (1775)

 The fleet remained at Nassau for about two weeks loading the booty of war.
 So large was the take that several local ships had to be pressed into service to carry the materiel back to North America.
 Hopkins' squadron finally hoisted sail on 17 March and set course for New England.
 Wasp, however, parted with the main fleet and made her way independently back to the Delaware capes and thence into port at Philadelphia, where she arrived on 4 April.

 After repairs at Philadelphia, Wasp returned to duty in the Delaware River and Bay.
-On 5 May, two British men-of-war, the 44-gun Roebuck and the 28-gun Liverpool, entered the bay with several prizes.
+On 5 May, two British men-of-war, the 44-gun Roebuck and 28-gun Liverpool, entered the bay with several prizes.
 In the face of these two formidable enemies, Wasp retreated into Christiana Creek, but came out again on the 8th to join a force of galleys in attacking Roebuck after she had run aground.
-During the ensuing engagement, the Continental schooner captured the British brig Betsey and took her into Philadelphia where the British officers were placed in jail.
+During the ensuing engagement, the Continental schooner captured the British brig HMS Betsey and took her into Philadelphia where the ship's officers were placed in jail.

 The schooner continued to operate on the Delaware River and Bay and along the nearby Atlantic coast for the remainder of her career.

 On 28 June, she engaged in the Battle of Turtle Gut Inlet to salvage the cargo of Nancy.

 Near the end of the year, she took three more prizes—Leghorn Galley late in October, Two Brothers in December, and an unnamed sloop that same month.
-She also recaptured Success, an American ship previously taken by HMS Roebuck.
+She also recaptured Success, an American ship previously taken by Roebuck.

-Into the fall of 1777, Wasp continued her operations in the vicinity of the Delaware Capes until November when she and four other ships unsuccessfully engaged the British force under Admiral Sir Richard ("Black Dick") Howe.
-Philadelphia had already fallen to Admiral Howe's brother, General Sir William Howe, late in September, but American forces retained control of the river below the city until losing that engagement.
+Into the fall of 1777, Wasp continued her operations in the vicinity of the Delaware Capes until November when she and four other ships unsuccessfully engaged the British force under Admiral Sir Richard Howe.
+Philadelphia had already fallen to Howe's brother, General Sir William Howe, late in September, but American forces retained control of the river below the city until losing that engagement.
 Following the clash, Wasp was run aground, set afire, and destroyed when her gunpowder exploded.